Community nursing services – general information

 Who can refer clients

-To provide CN services to a client the referral must come from an authorised referral source, this includes:
+To provide community nursing services to a client, a referral must come from an authorised referral source, which can be a:

-- a Nurse Practitioner specialising in a community nursing field
+- Nurse Practitioner specialising in a community nursing field

 Coordinated Veterans’ Care (CVC) Program

 The CVC Program is a proactive coordinated care program.
 It aims to improve participant quality of life and decrease the risk of unplanned hospitalisation.

 The role of a Community Nurse in the CVC Program

 Where a GP does not have access to a practice nurse, they may choose to work with a CN provider to deliver the care coordination element of the program.
 The role of the Community Nurse in this situation is to coordinate care for the CVC participant, and be in contact with the client's GP regularly.Back to top

 In 2022, a survey of a sample of CN clients and their carers was conducted.
 A summary of the results is now available.